ConciseConstructs/concise-awaituntil/README.md

   const [ outcome, failure ] = await until(somethingAsync())
 ```

 Item one (index 0) will always be the outcome (promise resolved data).
 Item two (index 1) will always be either an exception or promise rejection.
 One of these two items in the array will always be truthy, the other will always be falsy (null to be exact).
 If outcome is truthy, failure will always be falsy and vice versa.
-Therefore **until** is easily testable and can call the correct handler of the outcome.
-While the Async/Await code block is able to catch exceptions while being clean and concise also avoiding Try/Catch blcoks or ".then()" and ".catch()" promise syntax.
+Therefore the function **until** is easily testable and you can call the correct handler of the outcome.
+This Async/Await code block is now able to catch exceptions while being clean and concise.
+At the same time also avoiding Try/Catch blcoks or ".then()" and ".catch()" promise syntax.